Absence seizure: Diagnosis

 The primary diagnostic test for absence seizures is electroencephalography (EEG).
 However, brain scans such as by an MRI can help rule out other diseases, such as a stroke or a brain tumor.

 During EEG, hyperventilation can be used to provoke these seizures.
 Ambulatory EEG monitoring over 24 hours can quantify the number of seizures per day and their most likely times of occurrence.

 Absence seizures are brief (usually less than 20 seconds) generalized epileptic seizures of sudden onset and termination.
 When someone experiences an absence seizure they are often unaware of their episode.
-Those most susceptible to this are children, and the first episode usually occurs between 4–12 years old.
+Those most susceptible to this are children, and the first episode usually occurs between 4 and 14 years old.
+In the case of JAE, the typical age at which it begins is traditionally within the range of 10 to 19 years, with the highest occurrence observed around the age of 15.
+Unlike CAE, seizures in JAE are not as frequent but tend to have a longer duration.
 It is very rare that someone older will experience their first absence seizure.
 Episodes of absence seizures can often be mistaken for inattentiveness when misdiagnosed, and can occur 50–100 times a day.
 They can be so difficult to detect that some people may go months or years before being given a proper diagnosis.
-There are no known before or after effects of absence seizures.
+The majority of children experiencing typical absence seizures have an overall normal health condition.
+However, these absence seizures can disrupt the learning process and hinder concentration in a school environment.
+This underscores the crucial significance of treatment There are no known before or after effects of absence seizures.

 Absence seizures have two essential components: